Houston Weather: Cold weather Friday morning - Mag Viral News

-HOUSTON, Texas (KTRK) – The sky has moved and that means the temperatures are falling fast overnight.
+HOUSTON, Texas (KTRK) – Clouds have moved and that means cold temperatures until sunrise.
 You will wake up with readings in the top 30s in the north and low to mid 40s in the south.
 Friday afternoon is completely sunny with mild temperatures in the 1960s.

-On Saturday, the clouds gather quickly before a storm arrives.
-This storm can cause a few showers on the coast late in the day.
+On Saturday, the clouds will set in quickly before a thunderstorm begins.
+This storm can cause some showers late in the day.
 The chance of rain increases on Saturday evening and on Sunday when the system goes through.
-At this point, Monday looks dry, but Tuesday will see another storm with more rain.
+At this point, Monday looks dry, but Tuesday is another storm with more rain and some thunderstorms.

 Download the ABC13 Houston app to get weather, traffic and news reports.